Find a Clinical Trial

 This study tests a new approach to therapy using live bacteria (also called a probiotic).
 NIAID researchers will introduce the bacteria Roseomonas mucosa from healthy skin onto the skin of someone with atopic dermatitis to see if it helps to treat the disease.

-You can join the fight against influenza (flu) by volunteering to participate in a clinical study.
+NIAID is conducting and supporting research to find new and improved ways to diagnose, treat and prevent influenza (flu) infection.
+You can join the fight against influenza by volunteering to participate in a clinical study.
 There is no charge for study-related medical care, including study visits, medications, treatments, and procedures.
 Volunteers may be compensated for time and travel.

 Fungi are everywhere.
 Most fungi are not dangerous, but some types can be harmful to health, and people with deficient immune systems are more vulnerable to symptomatic infection.
 NIAID researchers are exploring how fungal susceptibility and infection impact the function of immune cells.